Concrete Slab Thickness Requirements in Dallas: Residential vs. Commercial Standards

 In Dallas, four inches is a starting point for light residential work, not a universal solution.
 Commercial slabs require engineered thickness based on actual loading conditions.

-The next step in any project is not choosing a number.
 It is evaluating soil, load, and long-term use before thickness is decided.
 That single decision determines whether a slab performs for decades or fails within years.